 Manage permanent restricted funds given to support specific missions and ministries of the church, provided that such duties do not infringe upon the powers and duties of the session or the board of deacons.
 In buying, selling and mortgaging real property, the trustees act solely under authority of the corporation granted in a duly constituted congregational meeting.

-The trustees serve as members of the Special Gift and Endowment Fund Committee of Webster Presbyterian Church (the Fund). the Fund Committee:
+The trustees serve as members of the Special Gift and Endowment Fund Committee of Webster Presbyterian Church (the Fund).
+Together with two members of the congregation, recommended by the nominating committee and elected by the session, and in accordance with the Webster Presbyterian Special Gift and Endowment Fund Resolution, as it may be amended, the Fund Committee:

-Interprets the special gift and endowment fund to the congregation;
+Interprets the special gift and endowment fund for the congregation;

 Manages, invests and transfers funds and properties of the fund; and,